bcbio/bcbio-nextgen-vm/README.rst

 Creating docker image
 =====================

 Docker hub builds the `bcbio docker image`_.
-We automatically trigger this build to avoid overloading Docker hub services with a long rebuild on every change to the bcbio repository.
+We manually trigger this build to avoid overloading Docker hub services with a long rebuild on every change to the bcbio repository.